 Please make the following changes in Page 907 Line5 in D3.1:

-—The PHY entity shall not process the Disregard field.

 —If the U-SIG field indicates a valid CRC and the U-SIG field indicates a Disregard U-SIG indication, the PHY entity shall continue processing the U-SIG.
-A Disregard U-SIG indication is defined as a Disregard field in the U-SIG field being set to any value or a field value of a field in the U-SIG field being set to a Disregard state.
+A Disregard U-SIG indication is defined as a Disregard field in the U-SIG field being set to any value or a field value of a field in the U-SIG field being set to a Disregard state. (#17230)The PHY entity shall not process the Disregard field.

 CID 17625